kar1l/frame/README.md

 		end
 	end

-	-- Method 4: Try to get username from HumanoidDescription (backup) if not username or username == "" then ok, res = pcall(function()
-			local desc = Players:GetHumanoidDescriptionFromUserId(userId)
-			-- HumanoidDescription doesn't have username, but if we get here without error -- it means the userId is valid return true
-		end)
-		if ok and res then
-			print("[getPlayerInfo] Method 4: UserId", userId, "is valid but couldn't get name") end
-	end

-	-- Method 5: HTTP request fallback (if all else fails) if not username or username == "" or not displayName or displayName == "" then ok, res = pcall(function()
+	if not username or username == "" then ok, res = pcall(function()
-			-- Try request function if available (executor feature) local requestFunc = request or http_request or (syn and syn.request) or (http and http.request) if requestFunc then
+			local requestFunc = request or http_request or (syn and syn.request) or (http and http.request) if requestFunc then
 				local response = requestFunc({